-The pathStart point: The center of Zuel Length: 6.5 km (4.0 mi) Height difference: 100 mt (328 ft) Duration: about 1 hour and half Destination: The center of Zuel GPX: Download our GPX route
+The pathStart point: The center of Zuel Length: 6.5 km (4.0 mi) Height gain: 100 mt (328 ft) Round trip: About 1 hour and half Destination: The center of Zuel GPX: Download our GPX route

 In this page we are going to describe a panoramic walk in Cortina d'Ampezzo that will allow you to walk around the shores of the Pianozes Lake.
 The walk starts from the district of Zuel, from where we will head to Pian da Lago.
 We will then cross the woods that leads to the Pianozes Lake, and then we'll continue on asphalt roads to "Campo" and finally back to "Zuel".
 This walk is strongly inspired by the famous running race El Siro de Pianozes, (the loop of Pianozes) of which it retraces a good part of the route.
 This is an easy walk, suitable for everyone, even untrained people and children.
 Even though the ramble is easy, we recommend that you wear adequate clothing, starting with your shoes, which must be comfortable.
 Always bring with you a backpack with at least some water, a snack and a jacket for the rain.